 Active resonance tuning of stretchable plasmonic structures

-Publication: Research - peer-review › Conference abstract in journal – Annual report year: 2012
+Publication: Research - peer-review › Conference article – Annual report year: 2012

 Standard